-Last 10 years · Gold price versus the stock market · Gold prices today: live chart.
+Last 10 years · Gold price versus the stock market · Live Gold Price today: live chart.
 This page presents a wealth of information on historical gold prices, as well as gold price charts.
 If you're considering investing in gold, you might want to take a look at the metal's price history.
 The chart at the top of the page lets you see historical gold prices that go back more than 40 years, as well as the current Live Gold Price.
 You can also view these gold prices in different currencies and view their performance over a long period of time.

 Depending on the currencies used, you may find better long-term value.
 For example, since gold is normally denominated in US dollars, if the dollar is weaker, someone buying gold in yen or euros may find that gold is relatively cheaper.
 On the other hand, a stronger dollar can make gold relatively more expensive in other currencies due to exchange rates.
 The analysis of historical gold prices can provide information that can help make buying or selling decisions.

 Nowadays, in India, gold is trading at a lower rate due to the fall in the prices of the yellow metal in the international market.
 It's important to note that gold prices would fluctuate during the year and the quantity mentioned below is a representation of that year's average price.
 In Bangalore, Hyderabad, Kerala and Visakhapatnam, the price of 10 grams of both gold variants rose in rupees.
 The table indicates that the price trend of gold has been increasing historically, lending credence to the argument that gold is a safe investment for long periods of time.

 The spot price of gold per troy ounce and the date and time of the price are shown below the calculator.
 The difference between 22-carat gold and 24-karat gold is the amount of pure gold it contains.
 For example, due to the Covid-19 outbreak, and the war between Ukraine and Russia, the price of gold could rise.
 The history of gold prices has seen some significant ups and downs, and it is possible that drastic changes in price are due to issues such as central bank purchases, inflation, geopolitics, monetary policy, stock markets and more.

 The price of gold depends on several factors, such as the stability of the central bank, the supply and demand for gold in the market, quantitative easing, government reserves, the health of the jewelry industry and overall annual production, to name a few.
 Since gold is denominated in dollars, the greenback can have a significant impact on the price of gold.
 In dollars, you can also view historical gold prices in numerous alternative currencies, such as British pounds, euros or Swiss francs.
 Interactive chart of historical data on the real (inflation-adjusted) prices of gold per ounce since 1915.